 The apps—MobileSpy, PhoneSheriff and TeenShield—referred to as "stalking apps", allowed purchasers to monitor the mobile devices on which they were installed, without the knowledge or permission of the device’s user.

-Google LLC and its subsidiary YouTube, LLC will pay a record $170 million to settle allegations by the Federal Trade Commission and the New York Attorney General that the YouTube video sharing service illegally collected personal information from children without their parents’ consent.
+Google LLC and its subsidiary YouTube, LLC paid a record $170 million to settle allegations by the Federal Trade Commission and the New York Attorney General that the YouTube video sharing service illegally collected personal information from children without their parents’ consent.

-The settlement requires Google and YouTube to pay $136 million to the FTC and $34 million to New York for allegedly violating the COPPA.
+The settlement required Google and YouTube to pay $136 million to the FTC and $34 million to New York for allegedly violating the COPPA.
+Read more

 Musical.ly, now known as TikTok, has agreed to pay $5.7 million to settle FTC allegations that the company illegally collected personal information from children.
 The operators knew many children were using the app but they still failed to seek parental consent before collecting names, email addresses, and other personal information from users under the age of 13,